William Grinnell

-William Gordon "Johnny" Grinnell (December 29, 1909 – June 26, 1997) was an American football player and coach.
+William Gordon "Johnny" Grinnell (December 29, 1909 – June 26, 1997) was an American football player and coach of football and basketball.
 He played football at Tufts University from 1932 to 1934.
-He was the head football coach at Northeastern University from 1946 to 1947.
-Grinnell was elected to the College Football Hall of Fame in 1997.
+Grinnell served as the head football coach at Northeastern University from 1946 to 1947.
+He was also the head basketball coach at Northeastern for two seasons, from 1946 to 1948.
+Grinnell was elected to the College Football Hall of Fame as a coach in 1997.

 Playing career

 Grinnell was a three-sport star at Medford High School.
 He worked for two years after graduating and before deciding to resume his education.
 He was persuaded by his neighbor, Frederick M. Ellis, to attend the Bridgton Academy, where Ellis was a coach.
 Grinnell was captain of the Bridgton basketball team in 1929.

 Grinnell played end for the Tufts football team from 1932 to 1934.
 In 1934, Grinnell helped lead Tufts to an 8–0 record.
 That year, Tufts ceded only one touchdown in eight games and cumulatively outscored its opponents by a margin of 91–9.
 On account of his high caliber of play, Grinnell was named to the first-ever Small College All-America team.

 While at Tufts, Grinnell also played basketball, baseball, and track.
 He was a three-time member of the All-New England basketball team.
 Grinnell graduated from Tufts in 1935.